Coolest Homemade Batman Costume Ideas

 The time it took to make this costume was a few months.
 I had started in June.
 However, I know it could have been done in about a week had I sewn everyday.
 I also made matching trick or treat bags.

 Penny C., New Zealand

-My son Jamal was invited to a three year olds superhero party.
+My son Jamal was invited to a three year old’s superhero party.
 He was only 7 months old so there was nowhere to buy a costume for him.
-I had some spare black material so we decided to dress him up as Batman.
+So, since I had some spare black material, we decided to dress him up as Batman.

-We made little satin black trousers and top.
-We traced the batman logo onto yellow material and sewed this onto the top and the cape.
-We also made a little yellow belt for him.
+First, we made little satin black trousers and top.
+Next we traced the batman logo onto yellow material and sewed this onto the top and the cape.
+In addition, we made a little yellow belt for him.

 The cape was domed on to the little black top.
 We brought a little mask but had to cut it down a little.
 Jamal won best dressed in his costume.
-He loved keeping the mask on all afternoon and even joined in playing pass the parcel.
+Also, he loved keeping the mask on all afternoon and even joined in playing pass the parcel.